AT/CAN 2025, col & bw, 96 min

 When Fire Turns To Ash is the third instalment in the Ecological Grief Series, which focuses on various aspects of human interaction with nature in the Anthropocene.
 I try to explore environmental melancholy and the loss of places, species and ecosystems.
 After animals and inanimate matter, this part focuses on marginalized human groups.

-sound, sounddesign, composition: Nick Kuepfer
+sound, sound design, composition: Nick Kuepfer

 voice: Elizabeth Anka Vajagic

-indigene advisors: Alba Chaile, Miguel Pantoja
+indigenous advisors: Alba Chaile, Miguel Pantoja

 production manager, translation: Mariana Frandsen